omnect/omnect-cli/README.md

 ics-dm-cli wifi set -c $(pwd)/conf/wpa_supplicant.conf -i /full/path/to/your/wic/image.wic
 ```

-# Prepare Devices for a Transparent Gateway with Leaf scenario
+# Prepare devices for a transparent gateway with leaf scenario

 This Example is based on the article [Configure an IoT Edge device to act as a transparent gateway](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-create-transparent-gateway?view=iotedge-2020-11).
 We assume that you use a X.509 CA certificate setup.
 ## IotEdge Gateway configuration